It'd be nice to be superhuman and "have it all together",

 I believe improving mental health is both an art and a science.
 I’ve studied expressive arts techniques to help people work through emotions in a way that words cannot.
-I also like to learn about mindfulness and neuropsychology to help people better understand their mind’s inner workings and take practical steps toward improving mental health.
+I also often immerse myself in learning about mindfulness and neuropsychology to help people better understand their mind’s inner workings and take practical steps toward improving mental health.

 EDUCATION & TRAINING

-I received my Master’s degree in Marriage and Family Therapy at California State University, Chico.
-I currently have eight years of post-graduate professional experience under my belt.
+I have a Master’s degree in Marriage and Family Therapy and over 10 years of experience under my belt.

 My early work consisted of supporting sexual assault survivors, including crisis counseling, and counseling young adults in college.
-I later worked with teens and their families, helping them emotionally navigate through foster care and other out-of-home placements, and through their recovery from trauma, depression, and anxiety.
+I later worked with teens and their families, helping them emotionally navigate through their recovery from trauma, depression, and anxiety.

-My more recent work was at a hospital where I had the chance to immerse myself in the work I love most.
-I exclusively led group therapy and psychoeducation groups; this time, for adults in partial hospitalization and intensive outpatient programs.
+My work at a hospital allowed me to immerse myself more into group therapy.
+I exclusively led group therapy and psychoeducation groups; this time, for adults in partial hospitalization programs.

 Over the last couple years, I’ve been honing in even more on my interests and strengths as a therapist.
-I began emphasizing my focus on perinatal mental health, mindfulness and acceptance, and neuropsychology; reading books and taking formal trainings from experts in these fields, especially as they relate to anxiety relief.
+I began emphasizing my focus on Mindful Self-Compassion, self-acceptance, and neuropsychology, reading books and taking formal trainings from experts in these fields, especially as they relate to anxiety relief.